-To navigate to the Files (FIM) dossier in the Lacework Console, click Host > Files (FIM).
+To navigate to the Files (FIM) dossier in the Lacework Console, click Resources > Host > Files (FIM).

 For more information about File Integrity Monitoring, see the following topics:

 - For more information about filtering dossier data, see Dossier Navigation and Filters.

 - For frequently asked questions about File Integrity Monitoring, see Lacework File Integrity Monitoring [FIM] - FAQs.